 - Department: Department of Psychology

 - Faculty: Faculty of Science

-I am the Acting Director of the Centre for Comparative and Evolutionary Psychology.
-Currently, I am also a Visiting Scholar at the Cluster Languages of Emotion, Frei Universitat Berlin.
 I completed my PhD in 2005, working on the Chimpanzee Facial Action Coding Scheme project (with Kim Bard, Lisa Parr, Sarah-Jane Vick and Marcia Smith Pasqualini).
-Prior to working at the University of Portsmouth I was a Research Assistant in Cognitive Psychology at Glasgow Caledonian University, completed my Masters in Evolutionary Psychology at the University of Liverpool and studied Zoology as an undergraduate at Royal Holloway University of London.
-I am a member of the Primate Society of Great Britain, The International Primatological Society and The International Society for Facial Expression.
+Prior to working at the University of Portsmouth I completed my Masters in Evolutionary Psychology at the University of Liverpool, was a Research Assistant in Cognitive Psychology at Glasgow Caledonian University, and studied Zoology as an undergraduate at Royal Holloway University of London.

-I teach on the undergraduate degree programmes for BSc Psychology, BSc Forensic Psychology and BSc Psychology with Criminology.
-I teach Biological Psychology (Unit Coordinator), Evolutionary Psychology (Unit Coordinator), Animal Behaviour and Personality and Individual Differences.
+I teach Biological Psychology, Comparative and Evolutionary Psychology (Unit Coordinator) and Key Ideas in Psychology.
 I also supervise undergraduate dissertations on facial expression/emotion, social cognition, evolutionary psychology, primate behaviour and human-animal interaction, as well as MSc and PhD theses.

 Macaque Cognition: Cognitive studies with zoo-housed macaques using touchscreen tasks to investigate their understanding of social signals (Owl and Monkey Haven, Isle of Wight and Marwell Wildlife, Winchester), with Jerome Micheletta.